Hymers College: Hymers College Association (HCA)

 The HCA is a forty-year-old organization, whose primary purpose is to raise funds for the support, expansion and development of the school.
-It runs a number of annual fundraising events, including a summer Garden Party, a May Ball, second hand uniform sales, and Junior School discos and plays.
+It runs a number of annual fundraising events, including a summer Garden Party, Christmas market, second hand uniform sales, and Junior School discos and plays.
 In September 2016 two other organisations, Friends of Hymers Music (FOHMS) and Supporters of Hymers College Sport (SOHCS), merged with the HCA to form one fundraising organisation.

-Items given to the school as a result of HCA funding include the fleet of three minibuses, the ICT suite and outdoor play area in the Junior School, and the equipment in the Fitness Centre (located in the new Sports Centre, alongside the swimming pool).
+Items given to the school as a result of HCA funding include the fleet of three minibuses and outdoor play area in Hymers Hessle Mount and the Junior School, and the equipment in the Fitness Centre (located in the new Sports Centre, alongside the swimming pool).